jmcerrejon/misapuntesde/tools/README.md

 ## Purpose

-This folder contains 2 files:
+This folder contains 3 files:

+-copy2ftp.sh: Bash script to copy files to a ftp server.
+Remember to change values inside the script according to your needs

 - mysql_json_to_markdown.py: Code convert an exported MySQL Json file to markdown files.